scholacantorum/public-site/sing/index.md

     <p>Performances occur throughout Silicon Valley, with occasional performances in other nearby communities in the Bay Area.</p>
   </li>
   <li><b>How much does it cost to sing in Schola Cantorum?</b>
     <p>Singers are encouraged to donate $350 to Schola Cantorum for the year, or $600 for couples.
-We strive to receive donations from 100% of our membership and no singer is ever turned away for lack of funds.</p>
+We strive to receive donations from 100% of our membership, but no singer is ever turned away for lack of funds.</p>
   </li>
   <li><b>What are the attendance expectations for singers?</b>
     <p>We strive for perfect attendance!
 Singers are expected to attend all rehearsals and all performances for the year.
 If illness or conflicts make attendance impossible, singers are asked to inform their Section Leader as soon as possible.</p>